What to Do in Rome with Kids: Fun Activities for Families

 Watch the Imperial Forum Light Show Come to Life

 On summer evenings, the Imperial Forum of Augustus is transformed by a captivating light show that uses projections and audio to recreate its original appearance.
-Ideal for school-age kids and up, the experience blends history and technology to bring ancient Rome vividly to life.
+Ideal for school-age kids and up, the experience blends history and technology to bring ancient Rome vividly to life

 What to Do in Rome with Kids: Landmarks and Outdoor Adventures

-A fun trip is waiting for families in Rome.
-The city has the famous Trevi Fountain, where you can toss coins and make wishes.
-It feels striking for both kids and grownups.
-The Spanish Steps are another great place.
-Families can sit there, take pictures, and rest.
 If you want a day full of fun, you can go to places like Cinecittà World or Rainbow Magicland.
 There, the whole family will find a lot of games and shows to enjoy.
-The villa Borghese gardens are also a good choice for a calm day.
-You can walk, have a picnic, or just enjoy the trees and grass in villa Borghese.
+The Villa Borghese gardens are also a good choice for a calm day.
+You can walk, have a picnic, or just enjoy the trees and grass in Villa Borghese.
 All these fun things to do in Rome will give you memories from both old places and today’s fun.
 There is something here for everyone to love.

 Tossing Coins at Trevi Fountain